Glossary of Hip Terms[A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z ]

 Intra-osseous Hypertension: High blood pressure within the bony matrix.

-Ischiofemoral Ligament: Strong fibers that connect the ischium of the pelvis to the head of the femur.
+Ischiofemoral ligament: Strong fibers that connect the ischium of the pelvis to the femoral head.
 The ischiofemoral ligament prevents hyper-mobility and helps to stabilize the joint.

-Joint space narrowing: Loss of cartilage between the two bones of a joint, decreasing the space between the bones and causing mechanical symptoms.
+Joint space narrowing: Loss of cartilage between the two bones of a joint.

 Labrum: A rim of soft tissue that surrounds the acetabulum, increasing the surface area of the articulating surface.
 The labrum protects the joint surface and provides stability to the joint.